brunodles/cexec/README.md

 }
 ```

-### Short task type
+### Shortening task type

 If you have multiple tasks extending `Cexec`, you can do as follows.

-In your `build.gradle` add the import line, before the first task, it can also be on the of the file.
+In your `build.gradle` add the import line, before the first task, it can also be on the top of the file.
 Now yu can put only `Cexec` for the task type.

  ```gradle